 The Public Health Sciences Department has several faculty engaged in research around behavioral interventions, including tobacco cessation research and technology-assisted behavior change.

-The Smoking Research Program currently houses several funded projects related to the study of and/or dissemination of best practices for Smoking Cessation with Special Populations.
-Please visit the site for more information.
+The Tobacco Cessation and Prevention Research Program currently houses several funded projects related to the study of and/or dissemination of best practices for Tobacco Cessation with Special Populations.
+Please visit the Tobacco Cessation and Prevention Research Program site for more information.

 Francisco Cartujano, MD